amcjen/MQTT-S/README.md

     mqtts.setKeepAlive(60000);   // PINGREQ interval time

-    mqtts.connect();   // CONNECT  when the gateway is lost, SEARCHGW is sent automatically.
+    mqtts.connect();   // Before CONNECT, SEARCHGW is sent automatically, if the gateway is lost.

-    mqtts.subscribe(topic, callback); // when the subscribed topic's data is publish, execute the callback.
+    mqtts.subscribe(topic, callback); // Execute the callback, when the subscribed topic's data is published.

     mqtts.registerTopic(topic);  // Register topic and aquire a Topic ID